dfaker/VR-reversal/README.md

 Or the mouse controls:

-- MouseLook: to look around with the mouse: one click to start, move the mouse to look around and then click again to stop
+- MouseLook: click anywhere in the video adn your mouse position will control the camera, click again to stop mouse control
 - MouseScroll: Zoom in and out

 Additional controls: